groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/dwt-to-pdf.md

         - icon: "far fa-file-DWT"
           title: " About DWT File Format"
           content: |
-            A DWT file is an AutoCAD drawing template file that is used as starter for creating drawings that can be saved as DWG files.
-Such template files provide initial settings such as unit types, precision required, title blocks, layer names, line types and other similar information for lateral conversion to proper drawing files.
+            A DWT file is an AutoCAD drawing template file that is used as a starter for creating drawings that can be saved as DWG files.
+Such template files provide initial settings such as unit types, the precision required, title blocks, layer names, line types, and other similar information for lateral conversion to proper drawing files.
 Both AutoCAD and CoreCAD can be used to read the template files and utilize them further.
-In simple words, a DWT is a DWG with pre-defined read-only attributes in the same way as a MSWord DOT file is to a DOC file.

           link: "https://docs.fileformat.com/cad/dwt/"

     format:
         # format loop
-        - icon: "far fa-file-PDF"
+        - icon: "far fa-file-alt"
           title: " About PDF File Format"
           content: |
             Portable Document Format (PDF) is a type of document created by Adobe back in 1990s.
 The purpose of this file format was to introduce a standard for representation of documents and other reference material in a format that is independent of application software, hardware as well as Operating System.
 PDF files can be opened in Adobe Acrobat Reader/Writer as well in most modern browsers like Chrome, Safari, Firefox via extensions/plug-ins.
-Most of the commercially available software suites also offer conversion of their documents to PDF file format without the requirement of any additional software component.
-Thus, PDF file format has full capability to contain information like text, images, hyperlinks, form-fields, rich media, digital signatures, attachments, metadata, Geospatial features and 3D objects in it that can become as part of source document.

           link: "https://docs.fileformat.com/view/pdf/"